-Redistribution and use in source and binary forms, with or without modification, are permitted provided that the following conditions are met:
+- Redistribution and use in source and binary forms, with or without - modification, are permitted provided that the following conditions - are met:

-- 1. Redistributions of source code must retain the above copyright notice, this list of conditions and the following disclaimer. - 2.
-Redistributions in binary form must reproduce the above copyright notice, this list of conditions and the following disclaimer in the documentation and/or other materials provided with the distribution. - 3.
-All advertising materials mentioning features or use of this software must display the following acknowledgement:
+- Redistributions of source code must retain the above copyright - notice, this list of conditions and the following disclaimer. - Redistributions in binary form must reproduce the above - copyright - notice, this list of conditions and the following disclaimer - in the documentation and/or other materials provided with - the distribution. - Neither the name of MIPS Technologies Inc. nor the names of its - contributors may be used to endorse or promote products derived - from this software without specific prior written permission.